EU/UK Cosmetics Responsible person

 |Only cosmetic products for which a legal or natural person is designated within the Community as ‘responsible person’ shall be placed on the market.
 (EU Regulation 1223/2009, Article 4.1)|

-It is therefore obligatory to appoint a cosmetics Responsible person in the EU to be able to put the products on the EU market.
+It is, therefore, obligatory to appoint a cosmetics Responsible person in the EU/UK to be able to put the products on the EU/UK market.

-There has to be only one Responsible person per product for the whole EU.
+There has to be only one Responsible person per product for the whole EU and only one Responsible person per product covering the whole UK.

 |In order to establish clear responsibilities, each cosmetic product should be linked to a responsible person established within the Community.
 (EU Regulation 1223/2009, Article 11)|